caltechlibrary/air-sampling/README.md

 attach the Testing API key we created earlier.
 If you go to the api stage you should see a Invoke URL.

+In order to serve multiple domains, we use a standard S3 bucket and Cloudfront distribution on AWS.
+Each commit to this repo triggers a
+GitHub action which builds the site and transfers the contents to the S3 bucket.

 Usage
 -----

+You can render the site on a local machine by typing `python _build.py`.
+Pandoc (2.13+) is required to be available to render the site.
+The site will be built in the sites directory.

 You can submit sampling data at: